nightwatchjs/nightwatch-docs/gettingstarted/configuration/settings-file.md

 The test runner expects a configuration file to be passed, using by default a `nightwatch.json` file from the current directory, if present.
 A `nightwatch.conf.js` file will also be loaded by default, if found.

-Let's create the `nightwatch.json` in the project's root folder and this inside:
+Let's create the `nightwatch.json` in the project's root folder and add this inside:

 <pre><code class="language-javascript">{
   <strong>"src_folders"</strong> : ["tests"],